A Compact Coupling Interface Method with Accurate Gradient Approximation for Elliptic Interface Problems: Numerical results

-Though we can get a more stable convergence behavior by considering the condition number of the coupling matrices, there is a small bump of the error of the gradient for the banana interface at $N=110$ in Fig.~\ref{f:bananaconv}.
+Though we can get a more stable convergence behavior by considering the condition number of the coupling matrices, there is an outlier of the error of the gradient for the banana interface at $N=110$ in Fig.~\ref{f:bananaconv}.
 A detailed analysis of the error reveals that it is caused by relatively large local truncation error when approximating $u_{xz}$.
-Fig.~\ref{f:jump} shows the contour plot of the mixed derivative $u_{xz}$.
-Notice that $u_{xz}$ changes rapidly along the northeast direction.
+Fig.~\ref{f:jumpexplain} shows the contour line of the mixed derivative $u_{xz}$.
 However, due to the alignment of the surface with the grid, at $\vb{x}_{i,k}$, our algorithm uses the 4-point stencil $\vb{x}_{i,k}$, $\vb{x}_{i-1,k}$, $\vb{x}_{i,k-1}$ and $\vb{x}_{i-1,k-1}$ to approximate $u_{xz}(\vb{x}_{i,k})$ and has a local truncation error 0.160723.
 If we use the three point stencil $\vb{x}_{i,k}$, $\vb{x}_{i-1,k}$, $\vb{x}_{i-1,k+1}$, the local truncation error would be 0.041853, and the coupling matrix does not have large condition number.
 With this surgical fix, the final error would be in line with the rest of the data points, as shown in Fig~\ref{f:bananaconv} at N = 110, marked as ``Surgical fix''.
 This type of outliers happens rarely and does not affect the overall order of convergence.
-We apply this surgical fix only at this specific grid point to demonstrate a possible source of large error.
+We apply this surgical fix only at this specific grid point to demonstrate a possible source of large error in the gradient.

 In summary, though the overall order of convergence is second-order no matter which scheme is used to approximate the mixed second-order derivatives, a relatively large error can be caused by a large condition number of the coupling matrix, or a large local truncation error when approximating the mixed second-order derivative.
 When different schemes to approximate the mixed second-order derivatives are available, ideally we prefer the scheme that produces smaller local truncation error and smaller condition number of the coupling matrix.
 However, these two goals might be incompatible sometimes.
 It's time consuming to search through all the available schemes and find the one that leads the smallest condition number of the coupling matrix.
 It's also difficult to tell a priori which scheme gives smaller local truncation error.
 Therefore we try to find a middle ground by only considering the condition number when both case 1 and 2 are not available but case 3 and case 4 are available.